Tough times ahead for SIA May 2009

 Other problems ...

 The airline currently employs 14,200, of which 7,100 are cabin crew and 2,300 pilots.
 While SIA is shutting its pilot bases in Brisbane and Perth, these employ a small number of foreign pilots.
 If SIA is to make a serious dent into its cost base, then a percentage reduction matching the cutback in capacity this year would result in 1,500 redundancies.
 And a larger figure of 2,000 would be feasible given deeper cuts in overhead staff (i.e. not pilots, cabin crew or ground staff) that must surely be achievable without affecting customer service too much.
 Maybe a benchmark is close rival Qantas, which announced 1,750 job losses in April.
 Whatever the level, its almost inevitable that SIA will have to make significant redundancies, and sooner rather than later.
-There are other major challenges ahead for SIA, most particularly from its traditional rival Qantas (see pages 7–11).
+There are other major challenges ahead for SIA, most particularly from its traditional rival Qantas (see the article in this issue).
 A restructuring of the shareholding in Jetstar Asia and Valuair has seen Qantas increase its stake in these carriers from 45% to 49%, while at the same time Temasek has sold its 33% holding in these airlines to other investors.

 This now sets Singapore–based JetstarAsia and Valuair free to compete vigorously against SIAs own LCC, Tiger Airways, as Asian open skies become more widespread.
-An added danger for SIA would be any partnership between Qantass JetStar and AirAsia, which some analysts speculate could happen now that AirAsia has had to cancel its attempt to de–list (see Aviation Strategy, January/ February 2009).
+An added danger for SIA would be any partnership between Qantass JetStar and AirAsia, which some analysts speculate could happen now that AirAsia has had to cancel its attempt to de–list (see Aviation Strategy, Jan/Feb 2009).

 The SIA group holds a 49% stake in Tiger Airways, a Melbourne–based LCC that was launched in 2004 [other shareholders include Indigo Partners (24%), RyanAsia (16%) and Dahlia Investments (11%) — a subsidiary of Temasek].
 It operates a fleet of 10 A319s and A320s and has 56 aircraft on order, and operates only on regional routes in order to avoid any dilution of the SIA brand.
 It currently has a route network of 25 destinations in nine Asia/Pacific countries.